I love to write about cities but even better, I like to hang out in them.

 Growing up in Southern California a common question was, “Are you a beach person or a mountain person?”
 My response was usually, “I’m more of a central business district person.”

 I taught college for a while and then ran political campaigns until I realized I could turn my love of cities into a vocation.
 I established a Community Improvement District in our downtown.
 Known as The District, it’s a live/work/play neighborhood that sparks the creative, the eclectic, and the local.
-Now I’m running The Loop CID and helping create a corridor of learning opportunities, creative endeavors, and economic engines—all with the same get-it-done attitude The Loop is known for.
+Now I’m running The Loop CID and helping create a corridor of creative industries, economic engines, and outside-the box-learning—all with the same get-it-done attitude The Loop is known for.
 I’m a jack-of-all-trades so I handle everything from city planning and economic development to marketing and advocacy.

 I occasionally teach at a local college with an emphasis on communication skills and public speaking.
 My boyfriend and I live in a historic bungalow located on a bike boulevard and when we’re not fixing it up, we can usually be found biking into downtown to work or play.